-- (a) that State does so with knowledge of the circumstances of the internationally wrongful act; and - (b) the act would be internationally wrongful if committed by that State.

-Basically, the position is this.
-The responsibility of this country, the UK, is engaged under International Law if we voluntarily assist or aid the US in carrying out conduct which violates the United States' international obligations - for example by providing an essential facility such as an air base.
-The UK's international responsibilities would be engaged if the US, using one of our air bases, were in violation of International Law.
+(a) that State does so with knowledge of the circumstances of the internationally wrongful act; and commit an act which violates the United States' international obligations - by example by providing an essential facility such as an air base.
+The UK's international responsibilities would be engaged if the US used one of our air bases to carry out an attack on another country in violation of international law.
 Indeed, this is exactly what the Libyans were saying in 1986 after the Tripoli raid.
 The Libyan Government charged the UK with having contributed directly to the raid by providing bases from which the aircraft flew.
-It is interesting that the Government did not deny the principle of State Liability in this kind of situation that is articulated in Article 16 of the International Law Commission's Articles.
-It said that they were not responsible for a violation of International Law.
-It said that the US was invoking the Right to Self-Defence and protecting itself against Libyansponsored terrorism.
+It is interesting that the UK Government did not deny the principle of State liability.
+Rather, they said that there was no violation of international law since the US had exercised the right of selfdefence in protecting itself against Libyansponsored terrorism.